ashrafhadden/dracula-flat/README.md

 ### Light Theme Darker

-The WCAG also has a AAA or [_"enhanced contrast reccomendation"_](https://www.w3.org/TR/WCAG21/#contrast-enhanced) of 7:1.
+The WCAG also has a AAA or [_"Contrast (Enhanced)"_](https://www.w3.org/TR/WCAG21/#contrast-enhanced) recommendation of 7:1.
 Using the same method as above we can do the following to create a slightly darker syntax variant of the Light Theme:

 ```js
 while (chroma.contrast(currentColor, foregroundColor) < 7) {